my1396/Econ-Study/_posts/2024-02-18-Norsk-Tema.md

 Jeg er født og oppvokst i Kina. → I was born and raised in China.

+**problemet vokser** → the problem is growing

+Problemet med forurensning har vokst de siste årene.
+→ The problem of pollution has grown in recent years.

 å oppdra, oppdrar, oppdro, har oppdratt → to raise, rear, bring up, educate 培养教育(人)

-区别于 å dyrke noe → to cultivate sth; to farm sth 种植
+区别于 **å dyrke noe** → to cultivate sth; to farm sth 种植，培育 (农作物)

 å dyrke grønnsaker → to grow vegetables